How to buy Virgin Money (VUK) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Virgin Money UK PLC is a banks-regional business based in Australia.
-Virgin Money shares (VUK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars. and has a market cap (total outstanding shares value) of $3.5 billion.
+Virgin Money shares (VUK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Virgin Money has a trailing 12-month revenue of around $1.1 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Virgin Money